 Yesterday.
 Oh, where to begin.
 Little did I know when I booked my flight for this volunteer stint, I'd be here during the 3 weeks of prime King salmon fishing.
 Tom, the now former Director of the MRC (off now to spearhead work with Dall sheep), has a drift boat and yesterday he took Annie, Jenna, and me on a 13 mile float down the Kenai River.
 Mondays are drift boat days so the river was relatively free of power boats (read that, quiet!), other than the palatable buzz of excitement coming from all around us.

 I got hits two more times in the day and both Jenna and Annie caught one; 40 lbs and 27 1bs, respectively.
-Tom and Jenna are in his garage filleting it up as I write this, and Jenna has already decided she's not shipping it home so it will be on our dinner table tonight back at the MRC.
+Tom and Jenna are in his garage filleting it up as I write this, and Jenna has already decided she's not shipping it home so it will be on our dinner table t

 2 comments: